leephilipx/scarlet-mansion/script.md

 ![Canvas Information](https://github.com/leephilipx/visualnovel/blob/master/informationCanvas.png)

 *Display Canvas Information: "You are a detective in this game.
-Keep your eyes peeled for important clues!"*
+Look out for important clues!"*
 > Note: Double space at the end of a line for line break

 ### Background 1: Outside Mansion